 - We note recent alumni deaths on our website and link to obituaries when possible

 The School of Theology is always looking for volunteers who support us in our mission: “The purpose of the Boston University School of Theology is to pursue knowledge of God, to cultivate leaders for communities of faith, to enrich the academy, and to seek peace with justice in a diverse and interconnected world.”

 If you are interested in theological education and want to help us advance our mission, there are volunteer opportunities available:

-- Host a regional event: Connect with other alumni and faciliate connections by hosting the dean, administrator or faculty member at your home or church
+- Host a regional event: Connect with other alumni and facilitate connections by hosting the dean, administrator or faculty member at your home or church

 - We are always looking for Distinguished Alumni Nominations.
 Nominate someone today!

-- Cloud of Witnesses: support graduating and incoming students with a personal letter of encouragement
+- Cloud of Witnesses: support and mentor incoming students

 If there is another way you’d like to volunteer, contact Jaclyn Jones, Alumni Relations Officer at email@example.com.